irrdnet/irrd/docs/admins/configuration.rst

 written to the logfile, but IRRd will keep running with the last valid configuration.
 A successful reload after a `SIGHUP` is also logged.

+IRRd will reject unknown configuration options, and fail to start or reload.

 .. important::

     Not all configuration errors are caught when reloading, such as making IRRd